|Brennen Bearnes 93e7d60dd7

 This repo is for dotfiles, utility scripts, and other things in my personal setup.
 Ideally, it includes most of the bits and pieces that make a personal machine usable for me.
-It may occasionally serve as a testbed for things that will eventually become standalone projects.
+It occasionally serves as a testbed for things that become standalone projects, or get cycled into stuff I do for a living.

-I generally use Debian and Debian-like GNU/Linux systems (including Ubuntu), with the xmonad tiling window manager rather than a full desktop environment like Gnome or KDE.
-I usually edit text in Vim, with Vimwiki for notes.
-I maintain a blog called p1k3 using wrt.
+I generally use Debian and Debian-like GNU/Linux systems (sometimes including Ubuntu), with the xmonad tiling window manager rather than a full desktop environment like Gnome or KDE.
+I usually edit text in Vim, with VimWiki for notes.
+I maintain a website called p1k3 using wrt.

 I have a partially-finished book about the command line which may be relevant.

-As of June 2018, this collection is actively maintained, although it doesn’t meet the standards of quality, consistency, or documentation you might want from a real software project.
+As of July 2022, this collection is actively maintained, although it doesn't meet the standards of quality, consistency, or documentation you'd want from a real software project.

 (Then again, neither do most software projects.)

-I routinely thief ideas and bits of configuration from the following projects and people:
+I have thiefed ideas and fragments of configuration from, at least, the following projects:

-These days I use ZSH on personal systems and Bash when writing tutorials or doing tech support.
+At this writing I use ZSH on personal systems and Bash when writing tutorials, doing tech support, or working on production server systems.
 I like to keep lots and lots of history.
-I think shell scripting is a nightmare for most real tasks, but I do it sometimes anyway.
+I think shell scripting is in many ways a nightmare for programs longer than a few lines, but I do it pretty often anyway.

 Scripts here fall into a handful of categories: